exercism/vimscript/exercises/practice/two-bucket/.docs/instructions.md

 - which bucket should end up with the desired number of liters - either bucket one or bucket two
 - how many liters are left in the other bucket

-Note: any time a change is made to either or both buckets counts as one (1) action.
+Note: it counts as one (1) action any time a change is made to either or both buckets.

 Example:
 Bucket one can hold up to 7 liters, and bucket two can hold up to 11 liters.